Skip Navigation

 MA in ABA Tracks: Generalist, Autism Specialist, or School Specialist

 Students select one of the following three tracks: Generalist, Autism Specialist, or School Specialist.
-Each track requires 39 credits.
+Each track requires 39 credits, composed of 27 credits (9 courses) in required courses and 12 credits (four courses) in elective courses.
 Students who earn a grade below a B- in any ABA course will be required to repeat that course.
 Students who earn two or more grades below a B- will be formally reviewed by program faculty and may be subject to academic dismissal.

 Plan of Study Grid